Six Seacoast Splash Pads

 Cost: Free

-Newmarket Rec opens their splash pad on June 3 this year.
-Hours vary throughout the summer and are posted on Newmarket Rec’s website.
+Newmarket Rec opens their splash pad on June 1 2024.
+Hours vary throughout the summer and are posted on Newmarket Rec’s website as well as on their Facebook page.
 This is a top notch splash pad complete with bucket dumpers, spray nozzles, and sprayers.
 Another benefit is that it’s enclosed and has bathrooms.
+While it’s an awesome visit, it’s worth bearing in mind that entry is prioritized to camp and rec programs.
+In general, they are open to the public on weekends all summer long, from 10 am to 8 pm.
+There’s also plenty of public time during the week, but check the Facebook page ahead of time to make sure a camp isn’t there that day.

 Aqua Land has bucket dumpers